 In His Hands Children’s Home is organized to provide children a safe environment to live, to be encouraged, to heal, to grow, to teach life skills and to share the love of Jesus.

-As of June 2019, there are 29,035 children in the State of Texas currently in the foster care system – 2,002 of which are in our own backyard here in East Texas.
-146 children in Henderson County alone.
-The Department of Family and Protective Services often have children in an office for days waiting on a home to become available so they can be placed.
+In 2022, there are 47,913 children in the State of Texas currently in the foster care system – 1,253 of which were removed in our own backyard here in East Texas.
+In Henderson County alone there were 93 children removed.
+The Department of Family and Protective Services often have children in an office for days waiting on a home to become available so they can be placed, and siblings are often separated.
 The need is great.

 In His Hands Children’s Home is located in the town of Trinidad, Texas at: